blockchainsllc/in3-docs/docs/spec.md

 the SignerInformation of a signer

 #### totalNodes
-Returns the length of the nodelist
+Returns the length of the nodeList

 **Return Parameters:**
-The length of the nodelist
+The length of the nodeList

 #### adminSetSignerInfo
 Sets the SignerInformation-struct for a signer